3 Keys to Developing Faith and Trust!

 Many years ago, some restaurants had a sign posted, “In God we trust.
 All others pay Cash!”
 It wasn’t that they feared God, but that they were just tired of “deadbeat customers.”
 The sign indicated clearly that if one doesn’t have money, he doesn’t get food.

-What and with whom do you put your trust?
+What and with whom do you put your Trust?

 Is it in the stock market?
 Doctors?
 Politicians?
 Your job?
 Banks?
 The Army?
 Your car?
 All these have failed in the past, and will undoubtedly fail us in the future.
 What or whom can be relied upon – absolutely?